idrismo45/Trading-Performance-Analytics/README.md

 ![Analytics Report](assets/images/John-Doe-Performance-0923-0324-1.png)

-Overview:
+Overview

-This project involves creating a detailed breakdown analysis of a client's trading performance over a six-month period.
-The analysis includes various key metrics and visualisations to provide actionable insights into the trading activities.
+This report provides a comprehensive analysis of a client's trading performance over a six-month period, from September 2023 to March 2024.
+Using Python and Streamlit, the dashboard offers in-depth insights into key metrics and trading patterns, aimed at optimising trading strategies and improving overall profitability.
+The client was offered both a Streamlit layout and a PowerPoint presentation, and they preferred the latter for its presentation format.

-Objective:

-A client requested an in-depth analysis of their trading performance from September 2023 to March 2024.
-This was my first attempt at conducting such an analysis, and the goal was to present the findings in an intuitive and comprehensive manner.
+Objective
+The client sought an in-depth evaluation of their trading activities, focusing on identifying trends and deriving actionable insights.
+This project aimed to present a clear, intuitive analysis of trading performance, helping the client make informed decisions.

-Key Features:
+Key Features

-Cumulative Balance Analysis: Displays the account's balance growth over the amount of trades in that time period.
+Cumulative Balance Analysis: Tracks the growth of the account balance over the period, showing how trading activities impacted overall performance.
-Net Profit per Symbol: Highlights the profitability of different trading symbols.
+Net Profit per Symbol: Highlights the profitability of different trading symbols, identifying which symbols contributed most to the overall profit.
-Trading Session Performance: Shows performance during different trading sessions (New York, London, and Out of Session).
+Trading Session Performance: Analyses performance across different trading sessions (New York, London, and Out of Session) to pinpoint the most effective trading times.
-Key Metrics: Provides essential statistics such as total P&L, total trades, win rate, average RR ratio, percentage growth, and most traded day.
+Key Metrics: Includes essential statistics such as total P&L, total trades, win rate, average risk-reward ratio, percentage growth, and most traded day.
-Additional Key Metrics: Includes the most traded pair, average trade duration, maximum drawdown, average win, and average loss.
+Additional Key Metrics: Provides insights on the most traded pair, average trade duration, maximum drawdown, average win, and average loss.
-Insights and Advice: Offers recommendations based on the analysis, including best and worst trading pairs and sessions, and potential savings by avoiding out-of-session trades.
+Insights and Recommendations: Offers actionable advice based on the analysis, including suggestions for optimising trading pairs and sessions to maximise profitability.
+Key Metrics
+Total P&L: £3,255.22
+Total Trades: [Total number of trades]
+Account Growth: [Percentage growth]
+Win Rate: [Win rate percentage]
+Average Risk-Reward Ratio: [Ratio]
+Most Traded Day: [Day of the week]
+Insights and Recommendations
+Best Trading Pair: [Most profitable pair] with a net profit of £[Amount].
+Worst Trading Pair: [Least profitable pair] with a net loss of £[Amount].
+Best Trading Session: [Most profitable session] with a total profit of £[Amount].
+Worst Trading Session: [Least profitable session] with a total loss of £[Amount].
+Advice:
+Focus on trading the [Most profitable pair] for optimal returns.
+Review and refine strategies for less profitable pairs and sessions.
+Aim for a minimum RR Ratio of 2 and a 50% win rate to enhance profitability.
+Consider trading only during the London and New York sessions to avoid losses from out-of-session trades.
+Avoiding out-of-session trades could have saved £[Amount].
+Additional Analysis
+Trade Duration Analysis: Examines the distribution of trade durations to understand trading habits and efficiency.
+Net Profit per Symbol: Provides a bar chart visualisation of profitability across different trading symbols.
+Summary
+The detailed analysis reveals a steady growth in account balance with notable variations in performance across different symbols and trading sessions.
+The insights gained are projected to improve the client’s win rate by 19.3% and risk-reward ratio by 11.1%, significantly enhancing trading profitability.

+The client expressed high satisfaction with the findings and requested ongoing collaboration for future performance analysis.
+They opted for a PowerPoint presentation over a Streamlit layout for its suitability in their review meetings.